This article is written by Nisha kiran, BA-LLB, 2022, PRESIDENCY UNIVERSITY,BANGALORE during her internship at LeDroit India.

 Key aspects of the 2019 and 2020 amendments include:

-- Omitting Redundant Offences: The law completely omitted 7 compoundable offences that were considered redundant or better covered under other laws.
-This tidying-up ensured companies are not penalized twice for the same slip and that inconsequential provisions do not lead to prosecutions For example, certain offences related to non-compliance with orders (which could be handled through contempt powers of courts or tribunals) were removed as separate criminal offences in the Act.
+- Omitting Redundant Offences: Lawmakers completely removed seven compoundable offences that they considered redundant or better addressed under other laws.
+This streamlining prevented authorities from penalizing companies twice for the same lapse and ensured that trivial provisions did not trigger prosecutions.
+For example, lawmakers deleted certain offences related to non-compliance with orders, since courts or tribunals could handle such matters through their contempt powers instead of treating them as separate criminal offences under the Act.

 These reforms collectively decriminalized or diluted punishment for over 60 offences (16 in 2019, ~46 in 2020), marking a substantial shift in the enforcement philosophy of company law.
 Minor violations (like late filing of annual return, missing a deadline for financial statement submission, not updating certain registers, etc.) no longer make company officials potential “criminals”.
 Instead, such lapses result in civil penalties adjudicated summarily by the ROC, often resolved by paying a prescribed amount.
 This reduces mens rea considerations and procedural complexities – as the Supreme Court observed in Director of Enforcement v.
 MCTM Corporation, penalties under regulatory laws impose liability for “blameworthy conduct” without requiring proof of guilty intent.